Central idea: The virtues of the children in God’s family. Doctrine: Family virtues. Practical Application: How to teach virtues to children.

 so they may not become discouraged.

-- St. Paul comments on three virtues for the family.
+- At the end of this reading, St. Paul comments on three virtues for the family.
 Within the mutual submission of God’s children—“Be subject to one another out of reverence for Christ” (Eph 5:21)—Paul reminds the husband to love, the wife to submit, and the children to obey.

 - But before this, St. Paul sets out the cornucopia of virtues everyone in the family should learn and practice: Compassion, kindness, humility, gentleness, patience, forbearance, forgiveness, love, peace, thankfulness, religious practice and instruction, and love for God.